Eligibility Requirements for Open Enrollment Schools

 (Note that if you are also interested in applying to Selective Enrollment Schools, you will select these schools as well.
 If you apply to Selective Enrollment schools, you will then be given instructions on how to rank these schools in order of your preference, and you will be instructed to schedule admissions exams for any of the schools/programs to which you’ve applied.)

-Step 1: Starting October 1st, go to GoCPS and click ‘Elementary Schools’ and ‘Apply.’
+Step 1: Starting September 30th, go to GoCPS and click ‘Elementary School’ and ‘Apply.’
 Scroll down to download and print the Choice Elementary Schools application.
 If you do not have printer access, contact the Office of Access and Enrollment at 773-553-2060.

 Step 2: Use the School Codes accompanying the application in order to indicate the schools of your choice.
 You can apply to up to 20 magnet, magnet cluster, or open enrollment schools.
 You can list the schools in any order; you’re not ranking them in order of any preference.
 Be sure to sign the application.